upros/acme-integrations/draft-ietf-acme-integrations.md

 The call flow illustrates the client calling the EST /csrattrs API before calling the EST /simpleenroll API.
 This enables the server to indicate what fields the client should include in the CSR that the client sends in the /simpleenroll API.
 CSR Attributes handling are discussed in {{csr-attributes}}.

+If the CSR includes an identifier that the EST RA does not control, the RA MUST respond with a 4xx HTTP {{!RFC9110}} error code.
+Refer to section {{error-handling}} for further details on error handling.

 The call flow illustrates the EST RA returning a 202 Retry-After response to the client's simpleenroll request.
 This is an optional step and may be necessary if the interactions between the RA and the ACME server take some time to complete.
 The exact details of when the RA returns a 202 Retry-After are implementation specific.

 This example illustrates, and all subsequent examples in this document illustrate, the use of the ACME 'dns-01' challenge type.
 This does not preclude the use of any other ACME challenges, however, examples illustrating the use of other challenge types are not documented here.